Within the Woods

-Within the Woods is a 1978 horror short film written, directed and produced by Sam Raimi.
+Within the Woods is a 1979 horror short film written, directed and edited by Sam Raimi.
 Raimi drew inspiration from his earlier short film Clockwork, deciding to produce a proof of concept horror film to help build the interest of potential investors.
 Raimi cast his friends Bruce Campbell and Ellen Sandweiss as the two protagonists and produced the film for $1,600.
 Shot on location in a remote cabin in the woods, production was a difficult process because of the low budget.
 Several of the special effects presented in the film were done in a severely low budget manner, some of which were improvised on set.
 The film centers around demonic possession and mysterious forces originating from the woods.

 Raimi convinced a local theater manager to screen the film alongside The Rocky Horror Picture Show, which sparked minor interest.
 Initially a meager success, the film screened well to test audiences and became the basis of a larger budget remake titled The Evil Dead (1981).
 The film was the first in the Evil Dead franchise, and launched the careers of both Bruce Campbell and Sam Raimi.
 Several of the aesthetic qualities found in Within the Woods later defined Raimi's films.

 Plot

-Two romantic couples, consisting of four teenagers, decide to spend a weekend together located in a remote cabin found in the woods.
+Two romantic couples, consisting of four teenagers, decide to spend a weekend together in a remote cabin in the woods.
 An unseen force stalks and watches the group without their knowledge.
 Ellen and her boyfriend Bruce enter the woods to have a picnic lunch whilst the other couple, Scotty and Shelly, remain at the cabin, playing Monopoly to pass the time.
-During their lunch, Bruce announces to Ellen that they're camping on an Indian burial ground.
+During their lunch, Bruce tells Ellen they're camping in an Indian burial ground.
 Ellen is concerned, but Bruce assures her that they will be fine as long as they don't disturb the graves of the dead.
-Bruce then explores the area and discovers an ancient dagger belonging to the Native Americans.
+While exploring, he finds a dagger in one of the graves.
 Ignoring his own advice, he takes the dagger with him.

 After lunch, Ellen takes a nap.
-When she awakes, she finds Bruce missing and wanders into the woods looking for him.
+When she awakens, she finds Bruce missing and wanders into the woods to look for him.
 To her horror, she finds Bruce's dead body, horribly mutilated with apparent knife wounds.
-She is then startled by the presence of a demonic entity hiding within the woods, and quickly runs back to the cabin.
+She is then startled by a demonic entity hiding in the woods and quickly runs back to the cabin.
 While fleeing, she is attacked by unseen forces.
 Running back to the cabin, she screams to be let in and bursts through the door just as the entity closes in.
 Ellen tells her friends that Bruce has been murdered, but Scotty dismisses the whole thing as a joke and goes to find Bruce.
 Shelly and Ellen are concerned when Scotty doesn't return right away.
 Shelly heads out to search for the missing men, but a possessed Bruce assaults and strangles her, eventually stabbing her in the neck and killing her with the dagger that he found, moaning, "Join us."